 STRANGERS ON A TRAIN

 In any more pedestrian a thriller, the set-up would be little more than a business-exchange but under Hitchcock it is twisted into something darkly psychological.
-Robert Walkers performance is rather cocky but Hitchcock lingers on his obsessiveness, leavening it with humour in a way that is unnerving.
-In one charming scene that hardly anybody else but a Hitchcock could play with such drollness, Walker sits describing the delights of murder to two old dowagers at a cocktail party, making a series of ever-so-charming eye rolls of disgust at the impractical suggestions they offer as to means of killing.
-(Part of you cannot help but wonder if in these scenes Robert Walker is a direct stand-in for Hitchcock himself who loved nothing more than to contrast the business of murder with the banality of polite society).
+Robert Walkers performance is rather cocky but Hitchcock lingers on his obsessiveness, leavening it with humour in a way that proves unnerving.
+In one charming scene that hardly anybody else but a Hitchcock could play with such drollness, Walker sits describing the delights of murder to two old dowagers at a cocktail party, making a series of ever-so-charming eyerolls of disgust at the impractical suggestions they offer.
+(Part of you cannot help but wonder during these scenes if Robert Walker is a direct stand-in for Hitchcock himself who loved nothing more than to contrast the business of murder with the banality of polite society).

-There is always one set-up that everyone remembers in a Hitchcock film here it is the shot that closes across a tennis court filled with faces turning back and forward in unison following the ball, all except for one in the midst of the crowd that of Robert Walker staring into frame.
-Walkers pursuit of Laura Elliott through the fairground comes filled with flashy peripheral jumps as he creeps up on her from unexpected directions or menacingly steps out in front of her to offer to light a cigarette, while Hitchcock shows off when it comes to showing the strangling stylishly reflected off her fallen glasses.
+There is always at least one set-up that everyone remembers in a Hitchcock film here it is the shot that closes across a tennis court filled with faces that turn back and forward in unison following the ball, all except for one in the midst of the crowd that of Robert Walker staring into frame.
+There are a number of other excellent scenes Robert Walkers pursuit of Laura Elliott through the fairground comes filled with flashy peripheral jumps as he creeps up on her from unexpected directions or menacingly steps out in front of her to offer to light a cigarette, while Hitchcock shows off, letting us watch the the strangling stylishly reflected off her fallen glasses.
 Before such a thing became a cliche, Hitchcock sets up a good many shots of Robert Walker just standing sinisterly watching from across the street or at the top of the steps of the Jefferson Memorial.
 That said, even someone as masterful as a Hitchcock finds it hard to drum up much suspense from a tennis match that slows proceedings down about three-quarters of the way through.
 Nevertheless, Hitchcock brings everything together for a spectacular and exciting climax with Farley Granger and Robert Walker pursuing one another around a runaway fairground carousel.

 Strangers on a Train was directly remade as the tv movie Once You Meet a Stranger (1996), albeit with a change of the sexes where Farley Granger was replaced by Jacqueline Bissett and Robert Walker by Theresa Russell.
 The basic premise has been copied in other films such as Once You Kiss a Stranger (1969), Throw Momma from the Train (1987) and Bad Influence (1990) and parodied in episodes of The Simpsons (1989 ).